-In the design process of the Niliaitta cabins, there were three key themes related to different site qualities: air water, and land.
+In the design process of the Niliaitta cabins, we developed three different accommodation solutions to take in different parts of the varied landscape.
 When translated into the actual structure, this meant that some units were lifted into the air (shown here!) while others were nestled into the terrain or anchored right above the lake.

 More construction photos from the full YLE article can be found here.

 By answering a short survey, you'll be entered to win a free consultation with us.

 We expand on service architecture, one of our new specialties moving forward.